GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/README.md

 Blizzard, creates and uses the Game Engine class.
 From the 2004 CD.

 ### Blizzard Versions
 0. Original CD game files written in 2004.
+If you can get this code to work, more power to ya.
 1. The bare minimum changes to work with modern C++/WinAPI x86 & x64.
 2. Removed the old WinAPI Hungarian Notation from variables.
 Even MS recommends not using it.
 3. Changed file names.